xenserver/python-libs/README.md

 [![](https://img.shields.io/badge/License-BSD--2--Cause%20%26%20MIT-brightgreen)](https://github.com/xenserver/python-libs/blob/master/LICENSE)

 The `xcp` directory contains the Common XenServer and XCP-ng Python packages.
-They are intented for use in XenServer and XCP-ng Dom0 only and deal with logging, Hardware/PCI, networking, and other Dom0 tasks.
+They are for use in XenServer and XCP-ng Dom0 only and deal with logging, Hardware/PCI, networking, and other Dom0 tasks.

 The package name is `python-libs` which is also the `rpm` package name in XenServer.